Greg James (radio show)

-Greg James was a British weekday radio show previously broadcast on BBC Radio 1, starring Greg James as the main presenter.
+Greg James is a British weekday radio show previously broadcast on BBC Radio 1, starring Greg James as the main presenter.
 It was broadcast Monday to Thursday from 4:00pm until 7:00pm, which included a 15-minute break for Newsbeat at 5:45pm.
 The main focus of the show was music and entertainment in the form of features and celebrity interviews.
 The show achieved a Sony Radio Academy Award in 2014 for 'Best Entertainment Programme' and an ARIA in 2016 for 'Best Entertainment Production'.
 The final show aired on 19 July 2018 as James went on to present Radio 1 Breakfast.